-I am greatly alarmed!
+I am extremely alarmed!
 My child just turned two and just began early intervention.
-We just received a diagnosis by our developmental pediatrician of moderate autism with global delays.
-In order for my child to be able to develop cognitive and language skills such as understanding and using gestures and putting words together doesn't he first need to learn how to follow simple adult commands?
+He just received a diagnosis by our developmental pediatrician of moderate autism with global delays.
+In order for my child to be able to develop cognitive and language skills such as understanding and using simple gestures and putting words together doesn't he first need to learn how to follow simple adult commands?
 This is clearly stated on my child's IFSP (early intervention plan) as one of the primary goals!

-It is absolutely critical that your child first begins to maintain spontaneous simple back and forth social engagement with you rather than following simple adult directions on command.
+It is absolutely critical that your child first begins to maintain spontaneous simple back and forth social-emotional engagement with you rather than following simple adult directions on command.
 When your child begins to relate and engage s/he is beginning to expand his/her receptive understanding.
-For example, your child begins the important process of reading and processing your facial and bodily gestures; rhythm, tone and inflexion in your voice.
-S/he begins to make more consistent eye contact with you not because s/he is being commanded or trained to do so (i.e., "Look at me" and consequently receives a reinforcer or "reward" such as a cookie or an ad nauseam, verbal, 'Good job'") but rather because it becomes increasingly pleasurable to spontaneously maintain back and forth co-regulated attunement and engagement with you (importantly, internally registered by your child's emerging sense-of-self as secure, safe and desirable to do so).
-Your child following simple to more complex directions should never be thought of in the dumb down, developmentally inaccurate and polarized terms of "compliance vs. non-compliance."
-It is a matter of your child being able to securely and comfortably process his/her social environment.
+For example, your child begins the crucial process of reading and processing your facial and bodily gestures; rhythm, tone and inflexion in your voice.
+S/he begins to make more consistent eye contact with you not because s/he is being commanded or trained to do so (i.e., "Look at me" and consequently receives a reinforcer or "reward" such as a cookie or an ad nauseam, verbal, 'Good job'") but rather because it becomes increasingly pleasurable to spontaneously maintain back and forth co-regulated attunement and engagement with you (e.g., in other words, critically internally registered by your child's emerging "sense-of-self "as secure, safe and desirable to do so).
+Your child following simple to more complex directions should never be thought of in the common dumb down, developmentally inaccurate and polarized terms of "compliance vs. non-compliance to the demands of the task."
+Rather more humanely, empathetically and simply it is a matter of your child being able to securely and comfortably process his/her social environment.

-What must be first absolutely and clearly understood by everyone (from parents, clinicians, schools, daycare providers, etc.) is that there is a basic and fundamental core Developmental difference between your "Child Wanting to Engage" and your "Child Engaging because s/he has been Trained To Follow Commands."
+What must be first absolutely and clearly understood by everyone (from parents, clinicians, schools, daycare providers, et al) is that there is a basic and fundamental core Developmental difference between your "Child Wanting to Engage because s/he feels Comfortable and is Enjoyable To Do So" and your "Child Engaging because s/he has been Trained To Follow Commands."
 In the first instance your child is being encourage to naturally engage because s/he is learning how to slowly co-regulate with others his/her own internal processes (which includes constitutional differences in how your child is registering, interpreting and modulating his/her sensory processing differences) and use of ideas to bring "the process of engagement online" in accordance to his/her natural pleasurable emotions (affect) or intent.
 This process involves the clinicians slowly and systematically guiding you how to follow your child's lead and to join in with your child's natural interests or emotions in order to convey to your child a deeper sense of safety, trust, curiosity and interest.

-We can call the latter, "a wooing process" rather than as is done in traditional behavioral based methodologies (ABA) a behaviorally reinforced or monkey see and do" or "command you to do" process, where your child in accordance to schedules of behavioral reinforcement receives a verbal or concrete token/reinforcer for complying (e.g., a cookie, toy, robotic "Good Job", etc).
+We can call the latter, "a wooing process" (see Research section) rather than as is done in traditional behavioral based methodologies (ABA) a behaviorally reinforced or monkey see as I do or "command you to do" process, where your child in accordance to schedules of behavioral reinforcement receives a verbal or concrete token/reinforcer after properlycomplying (e.g., a cookie, toy, robotic "Good Job", etc).
 Following your child's lead and wooing him/her into wanting to engage begins to cultivate authentic and spontaneously meaningful back and forth social engagement and begins to set the foundations for simple to increasingly complex symbolic ideas and expressive language.
 This necessitates basic arousal, security and integration in your child's senses, emotions and motor coordination on a simple level, for example, simple opening and closing circles of communication.
 Thus, it is particularly useful if not critical to begin to think not in terms of your child's "non-compliant vs compliant behaviors" but more accurately, expansively and respectfully with what we refer to from a comprehensive evidenced based bio psycho social developmental perspective as your child's unique individual processing differences or "sensory-affect-motor connections."

 Can you elaborate a bit more on what you mean by sensory-affect-motor connections?

-Your child's senses includes how he is registering, acclimating and interpreting the world around him through all his senses, as we all do (for example, touch, sound, movement, taste, smell and visual-spatial processing; typically referred to by clinicians as tactile, auditory gustatory, proprioceptive, vestibular, interoceptive); Affect is your child's natural intent or range of emotion which is an essential core part of his emerging "sense of self" during all back and forth interactions.
+Your child's senses includes how he is registering, acclimating and interpreting the world around him through all his senses, as we all do (for example, touch, sound, movement, taste, smell and visual-spatial processing and the overall sense of the internal state of the body; typically referred to by clinicians as tactile, auditory gustatory, proprioceptive, vestibular and interoceptive.
+Affect is your child's natural intent or range of emotion which is an essential core part of his emerging "sense of self" during all back and forth interactions.
 For example, Is what your child seeing, touching and hearing pleasurable or overwhelming and aversive to him?
 Motor planning; How does your child transition between seeing and desiring a particular desired object to executing his ideas (what we call praxis) to obtain that desired object or make his needs known to you?
 How does he move his body, turn, reach for and take what he desires - that is, specifically in accordance to his natural intent and integration or synchronization with how he is receiving, interpreting and thus avoiding or proactively responding to his environment?

 Now, this naturally varies greatly from child to child.
 For example: Auditory processing: certain foreground or background sounds a little too loud or not stimulating enough.
 Tactile processing: a little touch too overwhelming or underwhelming and therefore your child might seek out less or more touch, and so forth.
 Visual-spatial processing , too many objects or people (or an internal flood of ideas around each object or person) in my surrounding space confusing and overwhelming or simply needing the visual constant reminder of mommy physically present rather than in the adjacent room lest s/he panics, etc. Again, we refer to this as your child's sensory-affect motor connections (one child can be hypoactive, hyperactive or have mixed responsivities across one or more sensory domains).
 In typical development, this is a more or less "smoothly coordinated" and thus well-regulated integrated sensory-affect-motor patterns are in place and which are necessary for simple to increasingly complex spontaneous reciprocal back and forth social-emotional engagement with you and others, see, https://www.spdstar.org/basic/understanding-sensory-processing-disorder (Also, the following is a brief clip from an early Stanley Greenspan, M.D. talk on a case history of a 17 month old heading into the autistic spectrum but through proper identification and address of sensory regulatory challenges was averted https://www.youtube.com/watch?v=3IfKs5nTgq8 )

-However (as is too often done by clinicians in the home and in the schools) to simply as well as simplistically label how your child is poorly coordinating the demands of arousal needed for attention and registration of sensory input in coordination with his motor planning and guided by his executive functioning (emerging "sense of self") as your child's cognitively challenged or "non-compliant and inappropriate behaviors" we would argue from a Developmental perspective is both inaccurate and grossly simplistic with respect to a deeper more complex understanding of your child.
+However, to simply label (as is too often done by clinicians in the home and in the schools) how your child is poorly coordinating the demands of arousal needed for attention and registration of sensory input in coordination with his motor planning and guided by his executive functioning (emerging "sense of self") as your child's cognitively challenged or "non-compliant and inappropriate behaviors" we would argue from a Developmental perspective is both inaccurate and grossly simplistic with respect to a deeper more complex understanding of your child.
 This might indeed be "true" if we decidedly blindly paint with such a broad brush as to smooth over (blithely ignore) your child's actual Functional Emotional Developmental milestones and underlying sensory processing differences.
 In other words, if we decidedly turn a blind eye and just look just at and condition your child on the surface to become "compliant" (i.e., to fit a certain test measure and once compliant check it off as completed on a checklist) and egregiously not look at the language behind your child's behaviors or what his/her behaviors are actually communicating and, in fact, disrupting his/her ability to maintain simple to more complex engagement.